clicknium/clicknium-docs/doc/automation/locator.md

 ## Examples
 ### wildword locator
-Open Edge browser, press `F12` to show developer tool sidebar, you can see the 'Toggle device emulation' button.
+Open Edge browser, press `F12` to show developer tool sidebar, you can see the button 'Toggle device emulation'.
 ![sample1](../img/locator_sample1_1.png)
-If you record the locator of 'Toggle device emulation' button, you can see the following locator
+If you record the locator of button 'Toggle device emulation', you can see the following locators.

 - normal mode